Water Heater Leaking? Causes, Dangers & What To Do Immediately

 The best leak is the one that never happens.
 These maintenance habits apply to both tank and tankless water heaters and can extend unit life dramatically.

-Annual & Routine Maintenance Checklist
+Annual and Routine Maintenance Checklist

-• Test the T&P relief valve yearly by lifting the lever briefly — water should flow and stop cleanly.
+• Test the T&P relief valve yearly by lifting the lever briefly.
+Water should flow and stop cleanly.
 A valve that doesn't open or won't reseat properly needs immediate replacement.

 • Install a water heater drain pan with a drain line if you don't already have one.
 A water heater leaking into a pan gives you time to respond before water spreads to flooring and walls.

 • Insulate pipes in unheated areas to prevent freezing and cracking, which can cause sudden, severe leaks.
+Learn how to respond if a pipe bursts so you're prepared.

-If a hidden water line leak is suspected anywhere in your home alongside water heater issues, don't delay — the two problems can compound damage quickly.
+If a hidden water line leak is suspected anywhere in your home alongside water heater issues, don't delay.
+The two problems can compound damage quickly.

 Frequently Asked Questions